jimmyangel/morinricardo/content/post/2022-11-03-oregon-watersheds-data.md

 #### Compute total population per watershed

-After all polygons were extended following the process described above, we ran an algorithm to compute the total populations associated with all polygons.
-The total population is defined as the sum of the populations associated with a given watershed plus all downstream watersheds.
+After all watersheds were extended following the process described above, we ran an algorithm to compute the total populations associated with every watershed.
+The total population is defined as the sum of the populations associated with a given watershed plus all the downstream ones.

+Given the way we have constructed our dataset, in any set of intersecting polygons, the ones downstream are always larger in area than the ones upstream.
+So, to calculate the total population of a watershed, we just have to add to its population, the population of every larger (or equal) intersecting watershed.

+Moreover, in our dataset, since every intersecting polygon is fully contained inside of every one of the larger ones it intersects, just picking an arbitrary point inside of a polygon is sufficient to find intersecting polygons.

+Finally, rather than intersecting every polygon against every other one in the dataset, we can narrow down the number of intersection operations by using bounding boxes to select *candidate* polygons -- a much faster operation than an intersection, thanks to [QGIS' spatial index](https://docs.qgis.org/3.22/en/docs/pyqgis_developer_cookbook/vector.html?highlight=qgsspatialindex#using-spatial-index) feature.
+This reduces the number of actual intersection operations from about 35,000 to just about 560!

 The algorithm is laid out below.

 ```
 for each polygon P